-From there, she worked harder, grew her Arizona-based gourmet beverage company, and exceeded her original sales projections.
+From there, she worked harder, grew her Arizona-based gourmet beverage company, and exceeded her original sales projections, and became successful woman entrepreneurs.
 The company reached $ 1 million in sales, and after selling more than 200,000 units this year, the company’s protected 2020 revenue is $2.5 million.

 The caffeine content in the products offered by Teaspressa are the same as a traditional espresso shot, and along with that, it provides the health benefits of traditional tea leaves to the consumers.
 Recently, new products Luxe Sugar Sticks and Luxe Spirit Sticks have been launched which add all-natural and low-calorie flavor to beverages.

-She has been named one of Arizona’s Most Influential Women and was selected as a member of The Tory Burch Foundations’s Business Fellows Program.
+She has been named one of Arizona’s Most Influential Women and was selected as a member of The Tory Burch Foundations’ Business Fellows Program.

 Founder and CEO of Two Front, Ingrid Murra is a Havard-trained orthodontist.
 After completing As a kid, she didn't like her smile and thus got the braces which changed her life.
 She got the confidence to smile more and she opened up to more opportunities due to the confidence she got.
 That time she decided to dedicate her life to giving people the gift of confidence, and following her dedication, she completed her graduation from New York University’s College of Dentistry, and she completed her three-year orthodontic residency at Harvard Medical School in 2018.
 At that time, she also realized that the industry needs to transform and propel itself forward from the antiquated practices, appliances, and that's how Two Front was born.

-Two Front is a company which aims at modernizing and democratizing orthodontic care.
+Two Front is a company that aims at modernizing and democratizing orthodontic care.
 It offers children's treatment with a virtual consultation and two in-person visits followed by monthly virtual visits.